sharetribe/flex-docs/src/docs/ftw-analytics/how-to-set-up-analytics-for-ftw/index.md

 published: true
 ---

-FTW comes with built-in support for Google Analytics, and also supports tracking page views with customisable analytics handlers.
-This article explains how to enable Google Analytics and how to use and create custom analytics handlers.
+FTW comes with built-in support for Google Analytics and supports tracking page views with customisable analytics handlers.
+This article explains how to enable Google Analytics and use and create custom analytics handlers.

 ## Configure Google Analytics